Where To Buy

 Shock Absorption: Not much going on here.
 It’s a very minimalist plate and there is some EVA foam but not that much.

 Not much has changed from 2010 to 2015.
-The Ankle strap is always a little different but the feel and flex is the same.
+The Ankle strap is always a little different but the feel and flex are the same.

 2010- The United did have a problem with the first wave of bindings made in 2010.
 The base plates were cracking and so Rome issued a recall.
 Everything is fixed now and Rome did step up to take care of everything which is better than most companies out there.